 Last Edit: Sept 12, 2018 10:03:06 GMT 12 by planecrazy

 Stunning, you can’t beat Blighty on a sunny June day, its a big contrast to the miles of featureless dairy farms in NZ.
 Spitfires and Hurricanes wheeling over the hedgerows and Oak trees are straight out of a boys own novel.

 Better to be thought of as stupid, rather than open your mouth and remove all doubt

 Yeah this is a bit of a bucket list trip for me, I became hooked on warbirds in the late 60's when my Dad took me to see the premier screening of the Battle of Britain in the old Savoy picture theatre in the corner of Christchurch square.

-Just to be in Kent an see the names is amazing, Spitfires and Hurricanes, as you say, wheeling over the hedges an Oak trees on a beautiful English summers day, things that dreams and bucket lists are made of, I'm a lucky lad!
+Just to be in Kent and see the names is amazing, Spitfires and Hurricanes, as you say, wheeling over the hedges an Oak trees on a beautiful English summer's day, things that dreams and bucket lists are made of, I'm a lucky lad!

 To top all this off a Kiwi was driving the Hurricane P3717?

 Last Edit: Jul 3, 2021 13:49:42 GMT 12 by planecrazy